MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x158--illegal-iommu-page-fault.md

 ---
 title: Bug Check 0x158 ILLEGAL\_IOMMU\_PAGE\_FAULT
 description: The ILLEGAL\_IOMMU\_PAGE\_FAULT bug check has a value of 0x00000158.
-This indicates that the IOMMU has delivered a page fault packet for an invalid ASID.
-This is not safe since the ASID may have already been reused. ms.assetid: E26C9B67-A332-4AE9-9325-9A3378EC9B36
+This indicates that the IOMMU has delivered a page fault packet for an invalid ASID. ms.assetid: E26C9B67-A332-4AE9-9325-9A3378EC9B36
 keywords: ["Bug Check 0x158 ILLEGAL_IOMMU_PAGE_FAULT", "ILLEGAL_IOMMU_PAGE_FAULT"]
 topic_type: